September 30th

 Commentary:

-In his intense distress due to unbearable pain, overwhelmed by his suffering, Duryodhana found himself imploring Death to hasten his end.
+Overwhelmed by his suffering and in his intense distress due to unbearable pain, Duryodhana found himself imploring Death to hasten his end.
 Yet, even amidst such torment, his thoughts turned to his mother.
 Fleeting memories of his childhood danced before his eyes, evoking the tender moments he spent with her.
 In that vulnerable moment, he cried out, “If I have ever performed any good deeds in my life, may their merit grant me the blessing of having you as my mother in all my future births!”

 Duryodhana, well aware of his many misdeeds throughout his life, faced a profound realization.
 As he reflected on his actions, he recognized that the tally of his virtuous deeds was painfully scant.
 Even if just a handful existed, he longed to exchange those meager merits for the opportunity to be reunited with the same mother, regardless of the form he might take in the next life.

 Those who are fortunate enough to have experienced this profound connection are truly blessed.
 The love between a mother and child is a timeless treasure, enduring through every trial and triumph in life.
-A child can't outgrow it, a mother can't conceal it!
+A child can't outgrow it and a mother can't conceal it!

 pada vigrahaH: